VitalijusNi/SelfEducational/README.md

 BankAccount.py - learning more about threading, and there small project.

-Right now learning about regular expression functions.
+Right now learning about regular expression functions and SQlite3, will make a samall project with these.